grattan/grattantheme/README.md

 choose appropriately-spaced Grattan colours, ordered from either light to dark or the reverse.

-The colours that will be used in your plot are shown below:
+The colours that will be used in your plot are:

 <img src="man/figures/README-show-cols-1.png" width="75%" />